 3. Strawberry Coconut Butter Ice Cream

-This recipe has the added ingredient of coconut butter, which is good for your dog in so many ways.
+This dog-friendly ice cream recipe has the added ingredient of coconut butter, which has a number of benefits for your bestie.
 Like blueberries, strawberries are loaded with antioxidants, as well as vitamin C and fiber.
 Strawberries are at the top of the list of “Dirty Dozen” fruits and vegetables, meaning this is one fruit that if you can, buy organic.

 Ingredients:

-- 1 cup fresh organic strawberries, washed and dried
+• 1 cup fresh strawberries, washed and dried

 Add yogurt, then strawberries, then the coconut butter to a food processor or blender, and blend until smooth.
 Pour mixture into ice cube trays, molds, or small food and freezer-safe containers.
-Cover and freeze for 3 to 24 hours before serving.
+Cover and freeze before serving.

 4. Ice Cream Cloud Nine

 This recipe is unique because it works well with toppings.
-There is also more than one way to make it: you can either blend by hand or use a food processor.
-For an ice cream party, invite your dog’s best friends over and offer a selection of dog-friendly toppings.
+There is also more than one way to make it: You can either blend by hand or use a food processor.
+For an ice cream party, invite your pup’s best friends over and offer a selection of dog-friendly ice cream toppings.

 Ingredients: